Bawnorton/BetterBookshelves/README.md

 ==================
 ##### This is a mod that modifies Minecraft's Chiseled Bookshelves to be more useful.

-## <span style="color:red">ALPHA</span>
+## BETA
-This mod is currently in alpha.
-This means that it is not yet complete, and may have bugs.
+This mod is currently in beta.
 If you find any bugs, please report them on the [issue tracker](https://github.com/Benjamin-Norton/BetterBookshelves/issues)

 ### Features
-* Dedicated Book Slots: Instead of each book being added sequentially, the books are added to / removed from the slot the player clicks on.
+* Dedicated Book Slots:
+  * Instead of each book being added sequentially, the books are added to / removed from the slot the player clicks on.
-* Enchanting Table Integration: The enchanting table will now treat Chiseled Bookshelves that contain 3 or more books as valid bookshelves for the purpose of enchanting.
+* Enchanting Table Integration:
+  * The enchanting table will now treat Chiseled Bookshelves that contain 3 or more books as valid bookshelves for the purpose of enchanting.
 (The bookshelves must be facing the enchanting table)
+* Book Labels:
-* Book Labels: Hovering over a book in the Chiseled Bookshelf will display the book's title and relevant NBT data (WIP)
+  * Hovering over a book in the Chiseled Bookshelf will display the book's title and relevant NBT data
+* Config:
+  * Enable / Disable Book Labels or have the label render under the cursor
+    * textPreview: on/off/under_crosshair (default: on)
+  * Change the type of book textures used
+    * bookTexture: per_book/per_slot (default: per_book)
+  * Change Book Label Size
+    * textSize: whole number (default: 10)
 * More to come!
 (Depending on what Mojang decides to implement themselves... like working with hoppers)

 ### Installation